 Polaris Music Prize juror, Former Jazz Podcast Host & DownBeat contributor, TV Director, Short Filmmaker.

 A professional jazz guitarist, instructor and music composer in the 90’s in Vancouver, McDowall is a York University Bachelor of Fine Arts music graduate.
 Her area of study was New Music Composition and Classical and Jazz Guitar Performance.
-McDowall has 17 years of guitar instruction experience and 34 years of music industry expertise and currently instructs recording industry workshops and guitar lessons privately at her business Oceanview Guitar Studio's Canadian Online Guitar Lessons.
+A current guitar instructor, McDowall has 17 years of guitar instruction experience and 34 years of music industry expertise and currently instructs recording industry workshops and guitar lessons privately at her business Oceanview Guitar Studio's Canadian Online Guitar Lessons.

 McDowall sits on the Polaris Music Prize jury, judged the JUNO Awards from 2016-18 and has judged the annual DownBeat Critics Poll for several years.
 McDowall hosts workshops with new and established recording artists and arts organizations.
 Client organizations have included Nanaimo Opera and Bard to Broadway Theatre.

 With her Nanaimo business in past years McDowall conducted PR, media liaison, publicity and writing work for jazz musicians Dan Brubeck, Mike Allen, Marianne Trudel with Ingrid Jensen and others.
 McDowall has produced Nanaimo jazz and art music concerts with Dan Brubeck, France’s award-winning pianist Benoit Delbecq, the island’s Roger Baird and Vancouver jazz saxophonist Mike Allen.

 In 2016 McDowall won the Atlanta, Georgia Black Women & The Arts Awards Stiletto Woman of Distinction Award and was Nanaimo Magazine’s Celebrity of the Month in 2016 and 2021.